Lt. Col. Theodore Francis Wickord

 Wickord was born on August 2, 1907, in Chicago, to

-sons.
-He was employed as a Field Engineer by
+employed as a Field Engineer by the Public Service

 Wickord started his military career in the Citizens Military Training Corps in 1924 and 1925.
 He next joined the 33rd Infantry in Chicago and remained with the unit from 1926 to 1927.
 On June 9, 1927, he joined the Illinois National Guard's tank company in Maywood, Illinois, and was commissioned a 2nd Lieutenant on April 14, 1936.
 He was promoted to 1st Lieutenant on May 3, 1937.
 From February to May 1940, he attended tank school at Ft.
 Benning, Georgia.
 On November 7, 1940, he was promoted to captain and became the commanding officer of 33rd Tank Company when they were called to federal service on November 25, 1940.